treidaci/dashboard/README.md

 # Dashboard
 Building a Bot and Malicious Player Detection Dashboard

+# To run the project
+## DashboardAPI
+Navigate to ./DashboardAPI and run
+`dotnet run`
+## player-activities-app
+Navigate to ./player-activities-app and run
+`npm start`

 # Dependencies for running the DashboardAPI with SQLite
 ## to install ef tools globally
 `dotnet tool install --global dotnet-ef`